xtools-at/subnet-bootstrap/README.md

 - Don't forget to remove your user from the sudo'ers list when you're done: `sudo deluser node sudo`
 - You can find all log files here: `ls -la ~/.avalanchego/logs/`
 - To back up your validator/nodeID, copy the contents of `~/.avalanchego/staking/`
-- To update your node to the latest version, simply run `avalanchego-installer.sh` again
+- To update your node to the latest version, simply run `~/avalanchego-installer.sh` again

 ### Node IDs:
 - rpc (incl. validator): NodeID-APhFyzYExri3n5GtDz7ytXCgbt8x5NAud